Cecily McMillan and the Rise of the Soldier-Cop

 On Monday a New York jury found Occupy Wall Street activist Cecily McMillan guilty of felony assault on police officer Grantley Bovell, during a protest in New York’s Zucotti park on March 17, 2012.
 McMillan was convicted of deliberately elbowing Bovell in the face, during a violent police assault on a protest to mark the six-month anniversary of the Occupy movement.

-A graduate student from the New School, McMillan claimed that she instinctively elbowed Bovell without knowing who he was a police officer, after someone grabbed her right breast.
-Videos of the protest show McMillan in handcuffs lying on the street, apparently havingÂ a seizure, while police look on.
+A graduate student from the New School, McMillan claimed that she instinctively elbowed Bovell without knowing he was a police officer, after someone grabbed her right breast.
+Videos of the protest show McMillan in handcuffs lying on the street, apparently having a seizure, while police look on.
 Another photograph shows her with bruises on her right breast.

 These claims were dismissed by the prosecution, which accused McMillan of lying and fabricating her injuries.
 Evidence that Bovell had a history of excessive use of force was excluded from the trial.
 The jury saw a grainy video which appeared to show McMillan elbowing Bovell, it did not see he police assault that preceded it.
 A reporter from the New York Times witnessed the events that night, in which:

-‘Officers pushed the crowd until more than 100 protesters on the sidewalk were pressed against a wall that borders the park.
+Officers pushed the crowd until more than 100 protesters on the sidewalk were pressed against a wall that borders the park.
 Then the police began grabbing and arresting people, taking into custody at least half a dozen.
 Officers surged into the crowd, dragging protesters toward the street, as people yelled objections…One sergeant grabbed a woman wearing a green shirt by the bottom of her throat and shoved her head against the hood of a car.
-A moment later, another officer approached and forcefully pressed her head against the car before placing her into the back of a police truck.’
+A moment later, another officer approached and forcefully pressed her head against the car before placing her into the back of a police truck.

-It is worth recalling that this operation was directed at a peaceful protest that was more like a street party, yet the jaw-dropping upshot of it all is that McMillan now faces the prospect of a seven-year jail sentence.
+It is worth recalling that this operation was directed at a peaceful protest that was more like a street party, yet the upshot of it all is that McMillan now faces the prospect of a seven-year jail sentence.

-The militarisation of the policing of protest is not new in itself.Â Precedents can be found in the 1983-84 British miners strike; in the 1998 Seattle protests against the WTO, in the savage assault by Italian police on protesters at the Genoa G-8 summit in 2001.
+The militarisation of law enforcement is not a historical novelty.
+Precedents can be found in the 1983-84 British miners strike; in the 1998 Seattle protests against the WTO, in the savage assault by Italian police on protesters at the Genoa G-8 summit in 2001.

-Last month even the resolutely establishment Economist criticized the tendency of the US police to carry out commando-style ‘no knock raids’ for relatively minor non-violent crimes, using battering rams and flash-bang grenades.
-The EconomistÂ found evidence of militarisation in the growth of SWAT teams, in police expenditure on body armour, helments and armoured cars, and the ‘ martial tone’ of police recruitment and training materials, with an emphasis on headlocks, assault rifles, chasing suspects and the use of dogs.
+Last month even The Economist criticized the tendency of the US police to carry out commando-style ‘no knock raids’ for relatively minor non-violent crimes, using battering rams and flash-bang grenades.
+The Economist found evidence of militarisation in the growth of SWAT teams, in police expenditure on body armour, helmets and armoured cars, and in the ‘ martial tone’ of police recruitment and training materials, with their emphasis on headlocks, assault rifles, chasing suspects and the use of dogs.

-Its reporters attributed these developments in part to the availability of ‘Federal cashâ€”first to wage war on drugs, then on terror’, and noted the frequently lethal consequences of militarised law enforcement that was primarily confined to low-income sectors of American society, which bore the brunt of the gratuitously violent SWAT raids of the type celebrated in dozens of films and cop shows.
+Its reporters attributed these developments, in part, to the greater availability of Federal government cash ‘first to wage war on drugs, then on terror’, and they also noted this kind of militarised law enforcement was primarily aimed at low-income sectors of American society, which bore the brunt of the gratuitously violent SWAT raids of the type celebrated in dozens of films and cop shows.

-The 2008 financial crisis has fuelled the tendency of the American police, and police forces across the world, to resort to extreme violence and quasi-military tactics in response to popular protest.Â Â In Catalonia the regional government has just passed a law banning the use of rubber bullets, after seven people have lost an eye in the last few years, one of whom was an Italian football supporter who was shot during the celebrations in Barcelona of Spain’s World Cup victory in 2010.
+The 2008 financial crisis has made this militarisation more visible, as police forces across the world have used quasi-military tactics in response to popular protest.
+In Spain the Catalan regional government has just passed a law banning the use of rubber bullets by police, after seven people have lost an eye in the last few years, one of whom was an Italian football supporter who was shot during the celebrations in Barcelona of Spain’s World Cup victory in 2010.